manuela-monteiro/API-Rest-Node-knex-postgres/README.md

-YouTube Masterclass Knex - Teacher: Mayk Brito; student: Manuela Miyama
+YouTube Masterclass Knex - Teacher: Mayk Brito; student: Miyama Haruka

 This Rest API, made with Node.js and knex (to make possible the usage of the PostgreSQL Database) is a generic system, developed during my studies, that allows you "to CRUD" users and projects, as well as utilize the relationships between users and projects.